Biometric Authentication

 The unique qualities and patterns of people’s faces are used to validate their identity in facial recognition.

-Ear authentication confirms a user’s identity based on their distinct ear shape.
+Ear authentication confirms user’s identity based on their distinct ear shape.

 Signature recognition relies on pattern recognition to identify people based on their signatures.